Browser does not support script.

 We also provide small-scale funding for our researchers to support researcher development opportunities, such as disseminating your work at a conference or visiting a centre of excellence.

-The University is offering 175 masters scholarships worth £10,000 each for entry on to taught postgraduate courses in 2015.
+The University is offering 175 masters scholarships worth £10,000 each to UK and EU students for entry on to taught postgraduate courses in 2015.
 Visit the Postgraduate Scholarships page for more information.

 Want to know more about postgraduate study at The University of Nottingham?
 Visit our Postgraduate Virtual Open Day or take a look at the online postgraduate prospectus.

 Funding for Masters students is limited and often very competitive.
 Find out more about the various sources of funding available to you.

 The University of Nottingham is also offering 175 masters scholarships worth £10,000 each for entry on to taught courses in 2015.

 Most UK Governmental funding for postgraduate research is provided through the seven UK Research Councils.
 In addition to Research Council funding, you can also find out more about other sources of funding.

 As an international student you can take advantage of one of the UK's largest scholarship portfolios managed by our International Office.

 Also, take a look at our Doctoral Training Centres as many are open to international students.